 - You may notice a change in the way their messages are written.
 This is because there is more than one person sending you the messages.
 A change in the spelling, grammar, and tone of the messages might be apparent.

 - Finally and most importantly is the mention of money.
 A scammer will ask you to send them money, giving a plausible reason.
 They will make out that you are the only person who can help them or make an offer that seems too good to miss.

 What to do if you are in contact with a scammer

-If you believe you are in contact with a scammer on Completely Free Dating, inform us immediately to us by sending an email to firstname.lastname@example.org and stop communicating with them.
+If you believe you are in contact with a scammer on Completely Free Dating Ireland, inform us immediately to us by sending an email to email@example.com and stop communicating with them.

 I have been the victim of a scam, what do I do?

-How safe am I using Completely Free Dating?
+How safe am I using Completely Free Dating Ireland?

-Here at Completely Free Dating we screen our members, unlike many other online dating services who allow everyone and anyone to join.
-Only people living in the Ireland and the UK are allowed to join Completely Free Dating.
-We prefer to have a database of genuine members, than a large database consisting of some false profiles.
+Here at Completely Free Dating Ireland, we screen our members, unlike many other online dating services who allow everyone and anyone to join.
+Only people living in Ireland allowed to join Completely Free Dating Ireland.
+We prefer to have a database of genuine members, instead of a large database consisting of some false profiles.
 We do our best to remove scammers who attempt to join, but it is always possible for one to get through.
-If this does unfortunately happen here on Completely Free Dating, please report them immediately to email@example.com.
+If this does, unfortunately, happen here on Completely Free Dating Ireland, please report them immediately to us using the “Report Profile” option on their profile page.

-To ensure you are safe using Completely Free Dating, make sure you take a look at our safety advice in our article How to stay safe with online dating.
-Although it is important to be aware of scammers and their scams, don't let them spoil your time using online dating websites.
+To ensure you are safe using Completely Free Dating Ireland, make sure you take a look at our safety advice in our article How to stay safe with online dating.
+Although it is important to be aware of scammers and their scams, don’t let them spoil your time using online dating websites.
 Many people use online dating websites successfully and never come across a scammer.
-As long as you are sensible and don't reveal any private information, and never ever send anyone any money, you will be perfectly safe using Completely Free Dating.
+As long as you are sensible and don’t reveal any private information, and never ever send anyone any money, you will be perfectly safe using Completely Free Dating Ireland.